Simon Gray: Biography

-He married his first wife, Beryl Kevern, in 1965; they had two children, a son, Benjamin, and a daughter, Lucy, and were divorced in 1997.
+He married his first wife, Beryl Kevern, in 1965; they had two children, a son and a daughter.
+They divorced in 1997.
 During their marriage, he had an eight-year affair with another Queen Mary lecturer, Victoria Katherine Rothschild (b.
-1953), a daughter of Sir Nathaniel Rothschild, 3rd Baron Rothschild; in 1997, after his divorce, they married, living together in west London, until his death.
+1953), a daughter of Victor Rothschild, 3rd Baron Rothschild; in 1997, after his divorce, they married, living together in west London, until his death.

 In 2004 he was appointed Commander of the Order of the British Empire for services to drama and literature.

 Suffering from both lung cancer and prostate cancer and related ailments at the time of his death, he died of an abdominal aortic aneurysm, on 7 August 2008, at the age of 71.